shellib/grab/README.md

 A simple tool that allows you to grab and reuse shell libraries from git repositories.

-### What is a shell library

-A shell library is actually a `shell script` that contains functions that you can `source` and reuse inside your own scripts.
-By convention this tool assumes that the script is called `library.sh` but you can be explicit and choose any script you'd like (see below).

 ## Features

 - Loading shell libraries
 - Caching / Refreshing libraries
 - Multiple version support

+### What is a shell library?

+A shell library is actually a `shell script` that contains functions that you can `source` and reuse inside your own scripts.
+By convention this tool assumes that the script is called `library.sh` but you can be explicit and choose any script you'd like (see below on specifying a custom path).

+### Does it require installation?

+Yes, but you just need to install put the `grab` script in your path once (see Installation).

 ## Usage